h5law/pokt-ibc-integration/phase1/ics24/ics24.md

 The host machine does not have to store the entirety of the consensus state history, but instead can store the latest `n` states.
 This is what is returned by `getStoredRecentConsensusStateCount()` after `n` states have been stored any new states added can prune the older ones, maintaining a constant store size of `consensusState` objects.

+#### State Storage

+We must maintain a reference to the latest `n` versions of the consensus state trees at any given time.
+However `n` is

 ### Client State Validation

 The following types must be defined in line with the [ICS-02 specification](../ics02/ics02.md)